 Measure P requires that no less than 50 percent of funds are dedicated to "highest-need neighborhoods" that were defined using multiple factors that include: low park acreage per 1,000 residents, concentrated poverty, pollution burden, large numbers of youth and seniors, and more than one-half mile walking distance.
 This definition is revised every three years.
-Based on the 2023-2025 equity-based assessment definition, none of the existing parks are located within a "highest-need neighborhood," nearly however all of half of the area south of McKinley Avenue within the Tower District is considered a "highest-need neighborhood" as of 2024.
+Based on the 2023-2025 equity-based assessment, some of the existing parks are located within a "highest-need neighborhood," and two-thirds of the area south of McKinley Avenue within the Tower District is considered a "highest-need neighborhood" as of 2022 (see Figure 4.2)